katiemthom/mrscutronadotcom/README.md

 Build Instructions
 ==================

-To run the postgres server: download and run postgres.app (for mac).
+To run the postgres server: download and run [postgres.app](http://postgresapp.com/) (for mac).

+Follow the instructions to set up postgres app.

 In the project directory, create a virtualenv and install the requirements via pip: